 The final step to help them along involves an injection of euthanasia solution.
 This will be administered either intravenously with the same catheter, or an injection into the belly area.
 They are very sedate at this point and are in no pain.
 Again, I will determine which route is most appropriate after examining your pet.
 After this, they will drift off and be at peace.
 I use a stethoscope to listen for their heart, and will let you know when they have passed.

 Sometimes you may see a little muscle twitching or heavier breathing, but these are just body reactions as it is shutting down.
 Mentally, your pet has already moved on and are not in any pain.
 Also, you should also not expect your pet's eyes to close.
 This is unexpected to most people, but it is just the way muscles tend to relax.

 I have dedicated myself to nurturing the human-animal bond and want this to be as gentle of an experience as it can be.
 I truly believe that my technique is an easy, peaceful way for your pet to pass on, and would not do what I do if I thought otherwise.

 With general cremation, multiple pets are cremated in the same compartment.
 Ashes are not returned, but the company I work with will have them scattered at sea.

 With private cremation, pets are cremated in their own individual compartment so that only your pet's ashes may be returned.
-Ashes can either be returned via mail or you can pick them up yourself in Huntington Beach.
+Ashes can either be returned by mail or you can pick them up yourself directly from the crematory.